FinalLabs/Hook/README.md

 # About
 Simple x86 hooking library (not finished)
 # Documentation
-To store bytes of a function is simple
 ## Usage
+Storing bytes of a function
 ```cpp
 Hook::storeBytes(address, size);
 ```